 Check out the article about the production here

-Since making them, I've been looking forward to the first snowfall more than usual, and have spent the past three months in a state of excitement, but the long-awaited winter has finally arrived.
-I'm sure
+Since making them, I've been more eager than usual for the first snowfall, and I've spent three restless months, but finally, the long-awaited winter has arrived.

 The outline of the skis I made this time